GallowayLabMIT/protocols/docs/general/ordering.rst

 ====================================

 .. important::
-    Check with Katie which cost object to use if unsure.
+    Check with Katie which cost object to use if you are unsure.
 Too many changes can trigger an audit unnecessarily.

 There are several ways to order/request new lab reagents.
 For all lab reagents, materials, etc., be sure to enter the information in Quartzy so that inventory can be tracked.
 (This excludes oligos, Addgene plasmids, and most Amazon items for the office.)
 See the :doc:`receiving instructions </general/receiving>` for proper tracking and storage of delivered items.

+For a more comprehensive introduction to ordering in Coupa (buy-to-pay, or B2P), see `this training series <https://vpf.mit.edu/buy-to-pay-b2p-training-series>`_ from MIT Office of the Vice President for Finance.
+The finance office also has prepared a `quick-guide document <https://mitprod.sharepoint.com/:w:/s/GallowayLab/EaUDIQAoABlNgQVU6CKdbI0BTHDcVh3Q1q_cIBM6CRJa7w?e=OHAWtY>`_ that you can reference.

 Direct ordering through Coupa
 -----------------------------